yethikrishna/yeti-suna-ai/docs/SELF-HOSTING.md

 ## Startup Options

-Suna can be started in two ways:
+OMNI Operator can be started in two ways:

 ### 1. Using Docker Compose (Recommended)